5/16/2024

 Jennifer Black

 In addition, as mentioned earlier in the call, we have the ability to enter into forward sales agreements using our farm commodities.
 In Q1, we were able to recognize roughly $3.3 million in income on these forward sales agreements.
-This allows the company to trade year round with the underlying commodity as the collateral, in case the market turns negative to help insulate us from future market fluctuations.
+This allows the company to trade year-round with the underlying commodity as the collateral in case the market turns negative to help insulate us from future market fluctuations.
 We anticipate adding more farms beyond Zambia to the company over time as we build these vertical segments.
 I believe that's all the questions we have prepared.
-Operator, would like to open it up for analysts on the call?
+Operator, would you like to open it up for analysts on the call?

 speaker